jhu-information-security-institute/NwSec/applications/inetutils/README.md

 # initial research
+The steps here setup the target (Ubuntu Server 18.04 running on a RPI4B), identified the telnetd package to build and installed its binaries using the package manager, and explored available documentation.
 1. install clean image of ubuntu server 18.04 on sd-card
 1. boot ubuntu server and login over console (login: ubuntu, ubuntu)
 1. `$ sudo apt-get update`